 Demographics

-Yukon’s current population is 26,943, and our city has rapidly grown over the last decade.
-This growth is due to more people seeking a lower cost of living, quality school systems, and a safe suburban area.
+Yukon’s current population is 25,556 and our city has rapidly grown over the last decade.
+This growth is due to people seeking a lower cost of living, quality school systems, a high standard of quality of life and a safe suburban area.

 Jobs